DomDecodes/G13-Linux-Package/README.md

         Also, I added a start G13 Driver entry just in case autostart fails.
         The command to run the script changed to ./InstallSystem.sh

+I tested the new 301025 version of the package on KDE Neon, Kubuntu 24.04 LTS, and Linux Mint 22.2 Cinnamon.

 Install locations should be as followed:

 /usr/local/bin/g13-driver                    # The driver executable